It is a heterocyclic compound of carbon, nitrogen, oxygen, and hydrogen with the formula C5H4N4O3.

 Hyperuricemia (high uric acid levels), which induces gout, has several potential origins.

-Gout is a form of inflammatory arthritis associated with hyperuricemia.
-It occurs when there are high levels of uric acid in the circulating blood, which causes needle-like crystals of uric acid to precipitate in the joints, capillaries, skin, and other tissues.
+A gout is a form of inflammatory arthritis associated with hyperuricemia.
+It occurs when there are high uric acid levels in the circulating blood, which causes needle-like crystals of uric acid to precipitate in the joints, capillaries, skin, and other tissues.

 Symptoms appear suddenly, overnight.
-It comes with agonizing pain, redness, and swelling of the joint.
-The attack can be precipitated by too much food, alcohol, starting a diuretic, or dehydration.
+It comes with unbearable pain, redness, and swelling of the joint.
+Too much food, alcohol, starting a diuretic, or dehydration can precip the attack.

-Symptoms go away after 10-15 days, but they can keep coming back.
+Symptoms go away after 10-15 days, but they can keep returning.
 Over time, stone-like deposits known as tophus can build up in joints, ligaments, and tendons, leading to possible joint deformation.